Published: 04 February 2021

 The world’s first COVID-19 vaccine study researching alternating doses of two approved vaccines - alongside different dosing intervals, begins today at eight research sites across England.

-The National Institute for Health Research (NIHR) supported study, referred to as the COVID-19 Heterologous Prime Boost study, or ‘Com-Cov’, will determine the effects of using a different approved vaccine for the second dose to the first dose, in addition to examining the efficacy of two different time intervals between doses.
+The NIHR supported study, referred to as the COVID-19 Heterologous Prime Boost study, or ‘Com-Cov’, will determine the effects of using a different approved vaccine for the second dose to the first dose, in addition to examining the efficacy of two different time intervals between doses.

 Over 800 volunteers, aged 50-years-old and above, are expected to take part in the study at eight sites across England - including in Oxford, London, Birmingham, Liverpool, Nottingham, Bristol and Southampton.